HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/monitoring/haproxy-logging-configuration.md

 # HAProxy Logging Configuration

 This document outlines the HAProxy logging configuration for DX deployments.
-Previously, overriding native HAProxy log levels could inadvertently remove critical log formatting and routing data.
-To address this, the Helm chart utilizes an **Additive Logging Approach**.
+The Helm chart utilizes an **Additive Logging Approach**.
 This architecture maintains guaranteed baseline log data while providing the flexibility to append custom HAProxy variables.

 ## Additive Logging Approach